 Although the first one-half hour is free, Initial consultations with Attorney Jonathan Schopf are $300, payable in advance for sessions that last over one-half hour up to one hour total.
 For your convenience, we accept all major credit cards.
 The fee is collected up front and if the consultation lasts one-half hour or less the fee is refunded.

 Prior to your appointment, attorney Jonathan Schopf will review any materials you have provided in advance.
 During your appointment, Mr. Schopf will provide you with an initial assessment of whether you have a viable legal case, and if so, what your options are for resolving your matter and how much those options might cost.
 Mr. Schopf will answer any other questions you may have pertaining to your case.
 When appropriate for your case, Mr. Schopf may refer you to an attorney in a different practice area or geographic location.

-Can I Fax or Email Contracts or Other Information for My Consultation?
+Can I Email Contracts or Other Information for My Consultation?

 Yes.
 When you call to make your appointment, our receptionist will advise you about what materials, if any, you should provide to us prior to your consultation.
 To allow sufficient time for the attorney to review your materials prior to your consultation, please provide them at least one business day in advance of your appointment.

 What Information Will I Need to Have Available When I Call to Schedule the Consultation?

 Our receptionist will ask for the following information: Your full name and contact information, the full name of the opposing party (if the matter is a dispute or potential dispute) and a brief description of the matter.
 You must provide us with all requested information in order to schedule a consultation.
 Please expect to spend 5-10 minutes on the phone.
 Note that our receptionist is not an attorney and therefore cannot give legal advice.